sarvesh567/git-workflow/README.md

 README
-This line added by another contributor this creates merge conflict.
+Some text that will create merge conflict.